mkclev3/machines-that-think/README.md

 This was... so painful.

-I first created a sketch of what I wanted, which was the woman from "The Last Unicorn" reaching gently towards the other unicorns, who are peering at her from the waves.
-I didn't make it too complicated, and I didn't end up giving it values, it was just a sketch.
+I first created a sketch of what I wanted: the woman from "The Last Unicorn" reaching gently towards the other unicorns peering at her from the waves.
+I didn't make it too complicated, and I didn't end up giving it values; it was just a sketch.

+My goal was to create a sketch that invokes similar emotions (to me) as the four original pieces of art I used as inspiration.
+Some common themes between these pieces were melancholy, femininity, peace, darkness, simplicity, and subtlety.
+I used the characters from the last unicorn because I can and because I find them all to be graceful and feminine.
+I tried to imagine a scene that didn't happen in the movie but that I pictured being peaceful.
+This is why I chose to have her sitting by the water.
+I imagine her listening to the waves, feeling the wind in her hair, and getting a taste of the freedom the woman in "Ecstasy" feels or the peace from the scene by Nadeesh Prabou.
+It's melancholic because I imagine she's reaching for unicorns she imagined she used to know but hasn't been able to find in hundreds of years and longing to rejoin them.
+Her sadness is subtle, though.
+Her eyes are downcast, and she has a slight smile, as though of assignment.

+I liked the scene a lot, but I found the waves to be too large and rough-looking, not as gentle as I wanted them to be.
+This didn't end up mattering, though, because I replaced 3/4ths of the sketch with a bird in an effort to make the scene simpler.
+I still imagine it to be sad because instead of looking at her family that she wishes to rejoin, she's looking at a bird that she longs to be free (of this world and of this fate) like.

-I did some research (I asked professor calvin) on some strategies on how to turn my sketch into something technically created with python.
+I did some research (I asked Professor Calvin) on strategies for turning my sketch into something technically created with Python.

-First I loaded my image into collab, then I used a fancy library tool to detect where the lines in the image were.
-Then I blurred the lines (so that they're clearer, ironically).
-Then I cleaned up the edges, adjusted the threshold, created a skeleton of my shetch, and thinned the skeleton.
-Did all of these things happen successfully? no. Am I done fixing it and satisfied with how it came out? yes.
+First, I loaded my image into Colab, then used a fancy library tool to detect where the lines in the image were.
+Then, I blurred the lines (so that they're clearer, ironically).
+Then, I cleaned up the edges, adjusted the threshold, created a skeleton of my sketch, and thinned the skeleton.
+Did all of these things happen successfully?
+No. Am I done fixing it and satisfied with how it came out?
+Yes.

-I ended up having one major problem, once I figured out how to get the skeleton working properly.
+I ended up having one major problem once I figured out how to get the skeleton working properly.
 And that was that it KEPT PRINTING THE FINAL IMAGE UPSIDE DOWN.

 By asking it to print all of the steps, I was able to figure out that the problem was only happening when it was filling the skeleton.
 I tried for so long to figure out what exactly was causing it to flip, but once Gemini and I were both out of ideas, I decided to focus instead on flipping it back.

-This also presented a bunch of problems, because everything the internet and gemini suggested simply *wouldn't flip it*.
+This also presented a bunch of problems because everything the internet and Gemini suggested simply *wouldn't flip it*.
 It was pain, it was misery.
 I was ready to give up and call it a metaphor.

 But then!!
-Ben helped me and after a few attempts it was magically fixed, with a code line I was pretty sure I had tried before.
+Ben helped me, and after a few attempts, it was magically fixed, with a code line I was pretty sure I had tried before.
 Clearly I do not have the magic touch, but yay!
 Its done!
 And the lines are thick and I did cut out most of the original image when I realized how annoying it was going to be to create (although now I realize it probably would've been just as complicated if I used the whole image), but I still like it :)

-**What I Learned:**

 I have regrets!
 I do feel like I learned a lot about how PIL and a bunch of other libraries work, and I'm now a lot more comfortable working with python and gemini in general.
 But looking back, I shouldn't have done the project this way.

-If I were to do this project again, I'd do the project the way we practiced with the emoji activity.
-I'd thought it'd be more complicated and time consuming, but the way this went, I would've spent more time actually coding and creating and less time getting stuck behind error after error if I'd done it the emoji-method.
+If I were to do this project again, I'd do it the way we practiced with the emoji activity.
+I thought it'd be more complicated and time-consuming, but the way this went, I would've spent more time actually coding and creating and less time getting stuck behind error after error if I'd done it the emoji method.

-I also don't really feel like I created art... with python.
-I feel like I recreated a sketch?
-But I would say the sketch was the art, the python was just the same art in a different medium.
+I also don't really feel like I created art using python, my code was mostly just replicating a prior sketch.
+I would say the sketch was the art, and the python was just the same art in a different medium.
 If I'd added values to my sketch, I might've felt like I was doing more creating with the python itself, but I'm glad I didn't.
 Just the sketch was hard enough to figure out, values would've been biting off way more than I could chew.
 If I were to do a second project, maybe I'd try values, now that I know how to make outlines easily.

-It felt like a very overwhelming project at first, especially since I don't really know how to code, and I kept having failure after failure.
+It felt like a very overwhelming project at first, especially since I didn't really know how to code, and I kept having failure after failure.
 However, I really do feel like I grew a lot during it, and I'm slowly understanding that every coding project I ever undertake will probably not make sense for the first decent portion of it, and thats ok!
 I always figure it out eventually, and what felt like a massive task generally isn't.

 I am really happy we didn't have to make 4 pieces, though.
 And at the end of the project, I did reluctantly find myself enjoying the problem solving.
 This was a good project, python is less scary now.